 When can I bathe my pet?

-Pet owners should not allow their pets to swim or be bathed until at least one week after microchipping.
+Pet owners should not allow their pets to swim or be bathed for at least ten days after microchipping.

 Does the procedure hurt my pet?

-The Microchip does not cause harm to animals.
-The injection itself creates only a slight discomfort whereby most pets don't even react to it.
-The Microchip is encapsulated in a specially formulated biocompatible material created specifically for this kind of application.
+The microchip does not cause harm to animals.
+There is only a slight discomfort at the time of injecting the microchip.
+Many pets don't even react to it.
+The microchip is encapsulated in a specially formulated biocompatible material created specifically for this kind of application.

 Does my pet have to be sedated for the injection?

-Could my pet be allergic to the AVID Microchip?
+Could my pet be allergic to the microchip?

-The AVID Microchip is inert and biocompatible.
+The microchip is inert and biocompatible.
 There is virtually no chance of the body developing an allergy or trying to reject the microchip after being properly injected.

 If my pet is found, how does the shelter know to contact me?

-When a shelter gains custody of a pet with a microchip they will call AVID.
-If the pet is registered with AVID's recovery network, PETtrac, the shelter will be given the owner's name and contact information.
+When a shelter gains custody of a pet with a microchip they will contact the microchip company.
+If the pet is registered, the shelter will be given the owner's name and contact information.
 If the pet is not registered, they will be given the name of the veterinarian who injected the microchip.
-The veterinarian will provide the owner's latest information on file.
-The SCVVC and Stanton Pet Hospital are very serious advocates of the AVID Microchip system and take great pride in maintaining excellent "back-up" records for this purpose.
+The veterinarian might then be able to provide the owner's latest information on file.
+Providing an alternate contact is also an important step in the registration process, as is making sure that you update your contact information in the event it ever changes.

 What happens if I'm on vacation and my pet is found at the shelter?

 My pets never leave my yard.
-Why should they be identified with an AVID Microchip?
+Why should they be identified with a microchip?

 Unaltered pets in particular have a desire to roam.
 Pet theft is also a frequent occurrence and sadly, beloved pets are sold for research or illegal dog fighting.
 Many times domestic and exotic animals are stolen for resale.
-Even horses are stolen, sold, and slaughtered for food.
 Thousands upon thousands of animals each year are unnecessarily euthanized at shelters because their owners could not locate them in time to claim them.